 One of the unique dishes of the Island of São Miguel in the Azores is the traditional “cozido das Furnas“, a geothermal meal.
-The cozido is a very complete dish that consists of various meats (Chicken, chouriço, pork, mourcela blood sausage) and vegetables (cabbage, potatoes, kale, carrots, etc).
-Its popularity doesn’t rely on its ingredients, but in the way, it cooks naturally.
+The cozido is a very complete dish that consists of various meats (bacon, chicken, chouriço, pork, mourcela blood sausage) and vegetables (cabbage, potatoes, kale, carrots, etc).
+Its popularity doesn’t rely in its ingredients, but in the way it cooks naturally.

 The meal usually is seasoned and prepared one day before.
 In addition, the locals cut the ingredients in medium portions and place them in a pot, making sure to alternate layers of meats and vegetables.
-The last and top layer includes the blood sausage and chouriço, rolled in a cabbage leaf.
-Afterward, they cover the pot with the lid and tie it with a rope.
-Experts recommend to put it inside a plastic bag, to preserve its juices.
+The last and top layer includes the blood sausage and chorizo, rolled in a cabbage leaf.
+Afterwards, they cover the pot with the lid and tie it with a rope.
+Experts reccomend to put it inside a plastic bag, to preserve its juices.

 Early next morning, they place the pot inside a hole at the “Caldeiras” from Furnas.
-For 5 to 7 hours the meal cooks slowly by the volcanic steam, as a result, its texture and flavor are very unique.
-The experience of watching the process and then trying the food is something we can assure you have probably never experienced before.
+For 5 to 7 hours the meal cooks slowly by the volcanic steam, as a result its texture and flavor are very unique.
+The experience of watching the process and then trying the food, is something we can assure you have probably never seen or tasted before.
 Definitely something worth trying and something we make sure our clients try on their visit to the Green Island!